Keep Your Distance: Land Division With Separation: Ordinal Approximation

 For $n\geq 3$ agents, the analysis becomes more complicated.
 As in classic cake-cutting algorithms (e.g., \citep{DubinsSp61}), we would like to proceed recursively: give one agent a rectangle worth at least $1$, and divide the rest of the land among the remaining $n-1$ agents.
 In particular, for $n=3$, after allocating a piece to one agent, we would need to show that, for each of the remaining two agents, the rest of the land is worth at least $3$, so that we can apply Theorem~\ref{thm:rectangle-2}.
-In fact, to apply Theorem \ref{thm:rectangle-2}, we need an even stronger condition: each agent should have three $s$-separated rectangles of value $1$.
-However, the recursion step might yield a remainder land made of many pieces of such rectangles, each of which is worth less than $1$.
+In fact, to apply Theorem \ref{thm:rectangle-2}, we need an even stronger condition: each agent should have three $s$-separated value-$1^+$ rectangles.
+However, the recursion step might yield a remainder land made of many chunks of such rectangles, where each chunk is worth less than $1$.
 We therefore need to adapt our definitions and lemmas accordingly.

-\begin{definition} A vertical \emph{$p$:$q$-value cut} of an agent is a rectangular strip of width $s$ such that the agent values the land on its left at least $p$ and the land on its right at least $q$. \end{definition} For any integers $p,q$, every $p$:$q$-rectangle cut is also a $p$:$q$-value cut, but the converse is not necessarily true.
+\begin{definition} For integers $p,q\geq 1$, a \emph{vertical $p$:$q$-value cut} of an agent is a rectangular strip of width $s$ such that the agent values the land on its left at least $p$ and the land on its right at least~$q$. \end{definition}

+Note that for any $p$ and $q$, every vertical $p$:$q$-rectangle cut is also a vertical $p$:$q$-value cut, but the converse is not necessarily true.

 For the following lemma, it is important that the agent's value function is normalized as explained earlier, i.e., the value of each MMS-rectangle is $1$ and the value outside the MMS-rectangles is $0$.
 A \emph{land-subset} is a subset of the land after some pieces have possibly been allocated to other agents.